Dechlorane plus - information sheet

 Screening assessment conclusions

-- However, the Government concluded that DP is entering, or may enter, the environment at levels that are harmful to the environment.
+- However, the Government concluded that DP is entering or may enter the environment at levels that are harmful to the environment.

-Preventive actions and reducing risk
+Preventive actions and risk reduction

-- Additionally, designating DP as a chemical of mutual concern under Annex 3 of the Canada - United States Great Lakes Water Quality Agreement will be pursued, as a means of addressing transboundary releases of DP, which may contribute to environmental exposure in Canada.
+- Additionally, nominating DP as a chemical of mutual concern under Annex 3 of the Canada – United States Great Lakes Water Quality Agreement will be pursued, as a means of addressing transboundary releases of DP, which may contribute to environmental exposure in Canada.

-Related information
+Related resources

 Page details